 The mucosa heals an open sore very quickly, so it can resume its protective function.
 The mucosa also has thousands of mucous glands that secrete mucous to create a protective film over the tissues.
 The mucous is continually being produced and continually migrating as the cilia beat, limiting any local exposure.

 When essential oils contact the mucosa, they are absorbed to some degree at the initial point of contact, but much of the oil will be continually diluted by the mucous.
 Rapid absorption and constant dilution allow the oils to have a dramatic yet temporary effect, which explains why any sensation you have in the mouth or throat from essential oils taken internally is temporary.
-Because the mucosa is designed to be protective, essential oils can be safely used internally.
+Because the mucosa is designed to be protective, it makes it safe for us to ingest essential oils.

 The premise of all of these discussions is that essential oils could be harmful when taken internally.
 However, studies suggest just the opposite.
 Essential oils may actually be protective to the mucosa.
 Many studies show that essential oils can have a positive effect when there is a problem with the stomach’s mucous membranes.* For example, limonene, found in citrus oils, was shown to help protect the stomach mucosa in a preclinical study.3 This protective effect was shown without affecting normal stomach acid secretion, gastrin enzyme secretion, or antioxidant glutathione production.3 Many other studies have also demonstrated similar effects.1–6*